 Family-Unfriendly Aesop: The show gives the moral that sometimes bullying can get so bad, you have to run away from the situation.
 Carmen was called a whore at her first high school, due to her ex-boyfriend telling everyone that they had sex.
 George and Angie get the leader of the bullies suspended, and get the ex-boyfriend to tell the truth.
-However, the episode ends with Carmen still getting bullied, and George and Angie making the conclusion that Carmen can never get her reputation back, and that she must leave the school.
+However, the episode ends with Carmen still getting bullied (and groped), and George and Angie making the conclusion that Carmen can never get her reputation back, and that she must leave the school.
 Unfortunately, all of this is Truth in Television.

-Growing the Beard: The first season was rather forgettable, being little different then most family sitcoms with generic storylines and not-so-great humor.
+Growing the Beard: The first season was rather forgettable, being little different than most family sitcoms with generic storylines and not-so-great humor.
 The second season, however, featured the inclusion of many story arcs, and a much more mature and better-received sense of humor.

 Harsher in Hindsight: In one episode, George says that he's in favor of tighter border control, and now look what's happening with Arizona, be careful what you ask for!

 Uncanny Valley: The flashbacks to George's childhood, which show George's adult head pasted on his childhood body.
-Extreme Narm ensues when said scenes are intended to be serious, such as the flashbacks that led up to George's abandonment or Bennie's neglectful parenting.
+Extreme Narm ensues when said scenes are intended to be serious, such as the flashbacks that led up to George's abandonment or Benny's neglectful parenting.
 Needless to say, these scenes can't be taken seriously with the adult head/child body combo.